 How does WCC determine accommodations?

-If the verification you submit isn’t enough to help us determine the present extent of the disability and/or appropriate accommodations, LSS may request more documentation or an assessment of the disability.
-The cost of the supplementary documentation or assessment is your responsibility.
+If the information provided is not enough to determine the present extent of the disability and/or appropriate accommodations, LSS may request more documentation or an assessment of the disability.
+The cost of the supplementary documentation or assessment is the student's responsibility.

 General documentation requirements